deadpixi/sam/README.rst

 -------------

 Note that Deadpixi sam has extended the binary protocol spoken between sam and samterm.
-That means that,
-in its default configuration,
-a Deadpixi samterm won't work with a non-Deadpixi sam nor will a Deadpixi sam work with a non-Deadpixi samterm.
+That means that a Deadpixi samterm won't work with a non-Deadpixi sam, nor will a Deadpixi sam work with a non-Deadpixi samterm.

 New Features